 Laodicea was founded in the mid 3rd century BC by Antiochus II of Syria and named after his wife, Laodice.
 It got its wealth from banking and from black garments which it made from a prized black wool – hence the references to money and clothing.
 It also had a medical centre in which blindness was treated with an eye-salve.
 Water was supplied by an aqueduct.
 Warmed under the sun, the water was neither refreshingly cool, like that at Colossae, nor pleasantly hot, like the springs at nearby Hierapolis (Col 4:13).

 The Church is intended to preserve society from its natural tendency to rot.
 Her role is to speak prophetic- ally about the judgement and salvation of God, to promote the good and oppose what is evil, to set an example of peace, kindness and obedience.
-If she loses her saltiness, she is no longer fit for anything but to be thrown out and trampled under men’s feet.
-She becomes like Jeremiah’s loincloth, herself rotting in the river of the nations (Jer 13:1-11), and God withholds destruction no longer.
+If she loses her saltiness, she is not fit for anything but to be thrown out and trampled under men’s feet.
+She becomes like Jeremiah’s loincloth, rotting in the river of the nations (Jer 13:1-11), and God withholds destruction no longer.
 That is why faithless Laodicea is the last of the seven churches.